top of page

 The verb 'corral' has its origins in Spanish, where 'corral' refers to an enclosure or pen, typically for livestock.
 This term was adopted into English in the 16th century.
 To 'corral' means to gather, collect, or enclose something, often with the intention of keeping it organized, controlled, or contained within a specific area.
 The etymology of 'corral' effectively conveys its original function as a place to contain and manage animals, emphasizing the idea of gathering and controlling entities within defined boundaries.
 Over time, 'corral' has taken on broader applications beyond livestock, describing actions that involve the organization and confinement of various objects, resources, or individuals for better management or control.

-Find the meaning of corral
+Quiz: Find the meaning of the verb corral:

 Try Again!